practical things to do to help your community

 As children of God, our greatest desire should be to hear God say “well done,” when our time on Earth is over.
 Serving others and participating in the will of God to care for those who need help is the greatest way to please God.
 Serving others as if we are serving God with a cheerful heart bring pride to the Father.

-What is the importance of helping others?
+What is the importance of serving others?

 Volunteering in your community and serving others connects you to those around you in ways you may not have otherwise connected.
 These meaningful relationships have the potential to significantly improve your mental health.
 As you make new friends and deepen existing connections you will find your mood lifting and the tilt towards stress and anxiety dissipating.